Lincoln Mining (LMG) Sets New 1-Year Low at $0.01

-Lincoln Mining Corp (CVE:LMG)’s share price reached a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as C$0.01 and last traded at C$0.01, with a volume of 452000 shares.
+Lincoln Mining Corp (CVE:LMG)’s share price reached a new 52-week low during trading on Wednesday .
+The company traded as low as C$0.01 and last traded at C$0.01, with a volume of 42000 shares traded.
 The stock had previously closed at C$0.01.

-TRADEMARK VIOLATION WARNING: This news story was originally posted by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are viewing this news story on another website, it was copied illegally and republished in violation of US & international trademark and copyright laws.
-The correct version of this news story can be accessed at https://www.chaffeybreeze.com/2019/05/24/lincoln-mining-lmg-sets-new-1-year-low-at-0-01.html.
+TRADEMARK VIOLATION NOTICE: This piece was reported by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are accessing this piece on another site, it was illegally stolen and reposted in violation of U.S. and international copyright law.
+The legal version of this piece can be read at https://www.chaffeybreeze.com/2019/05/29/lincoln-mining-lmg-sets-new-1-year-low-at-0-01-2.html.

 Lincoln Mining Corporation engages in the exploration and development of precious metal projects.
 It primarily holds interests in the Pine Grove gold-silver property with mining leases on the Wilson and Wheeler mines, and 243 unpatented claims located in the Pine Grove Hills, Lyon County, Nevada.
 The company is headquartered in Vancouver, Canada.